 We primarily finance our operations through cash flow from operating activities.
-As of June 26, 2020 and June 28, 2019, we had cash, cash equivalents, and short-term investments of \$488.1 million and \$437.3 million, respectively, and outstanding debt of \$51.7 million and \$60.9 million, respectively.
+As of June 25, 2021 and June 26, 2020, we had cash, cash equivalents, and short-term investments of \$547.9 million and \$488.1 million, respectively, and outstanding debt of \$39.5 million and \$51.7 million, respectively.

 Our cash and cash equivalents, which primarily consist of cash on hand, demand deposits and liquid investments with original maturities of three months or less, are placed with banks and other financial institutions.
-The weighted average interest rate on our cash and cash equivalents for fiscal year 2020, fiscal year 2019 and fiscal year 2018 was 1.8%, 1.9% and 0.8%, respectively.
+The weighted average interest rate on our cash and cash equivalents for fiscal year 2021, fiscal year 2020 and fiscal year 2019 was 0.7%, 1.8% and 1.9%, respectively.

 Our cash investments are made in accordance with an investment policy approved by the audit committee of our board of directors.
 In general, our investment policy requires that securities purchased be rated A1, P-1, F1 or better.
 No security may have an effective maturity that exceeds three years.
-Our investments in fixed income securities are primarily classified as available-for-sale and are recorded at fair value.
-The cost of securities sold is based on the specific identification method.
-Unrealized gains and losses on these securities are recorded as other comprehensive income (loss) and are reported as a separate component of shareholders' equity.
+Our investments in fixed income securities are primarily classified as available-for-sale and and held-to-maturity.
+Investments in debt securities that we have the positive intent and ability to hold to maturity are carried at amortized cost and classified as held-to-maturity.
+Investments in debt securities that are not classified as held-to-maturity are carried at fair value and classified as available-for-sale with any unrealized gains and losses included in AOCI in the consolidated balance sheets.
+We determine realized gains or losses on sale of available-for-sale debt securities on a specific identification method and records such gains or losses as interest income in the consolidated statements of operations and comprehensive income.

 During fiscal year 2020, (1) we paid off a term loan of \$60.9 million under our previous credit facility agreement with Bank of America, (2) our subsidiary in Thailand drew down a new term loan of \$60.9 million under a new credit facility agreement with the Bank of Ayudhya Public Company Limited, and (3) we repaid \$9.1 million of the new term loan under the new credit facility agreement.
 As a result, as of June 26, 2020, we had a long-term borrowing of \$51.7 million under our new credit facility agreement.
-(See Note 16 for further details.)
+As of June 25, 2021, we had a long-term borrowing of \$39.5 million under our new credit facility agreement (see Note 15 for further details).
 We anticipate that our internally generated working capital, along with our cash and cash equivalents will be adequate to repay these obligations.
-To better manage our cash on hand, we held short-term investments of \$262.7 million as of June 26, 2020.
+To better manage our cash on hand, we held short-term investments of \$245.0 million as of June 25, 2021.